miaobin/web-mfcc/README.md

 Calculate Mel-frequency cepstral coefficients (MFCCs) in the browser from prepared audio or receive live audio input from the microphone using Javascript [Web Audio API](https://github.com/WebAudio/web-audio-api).

-Implement and accelerate Tensorflow 'AudioSpectrogram' and 'Mfcc' operators by compiling the TensorFlow [lite/kernels](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/kernels) use [emscripten](emscripten.org).
+Implement and accelerate Tensorflow 'AudioSpectrogram' and 'Mfcc' operators by compiling the [TensorFlow/lite/kernels](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/kernels) use [emscripten](emscripten.org).
+So it uses the same parameters as TensorFlow.

 # Compile the code